dmetivie/ConcreteDropout.jl/README.md

 Implementation of the [Concrete Dropout layer](https://arxiv.org/pdf/1705.07832.pdf) by Y. Gal et al. in Julia with the Deep Learning package [Flux.jl](https://fluxml.ai/) and [Lux.jl](https://lux.csail.mit.edu/stable/).

-The notebook example [`regression_MCDropout_Flux.ipynb`](https://github.com/dmetivie/ConcreteDropout.jl/blob/main/example/Flux/regression_MCDropout_Flux.ipynb) showcases the usage of Concrete Dropout layers in the context of Bayesian Neural Networks (see [this paper](https://arxiv.org/pdf/1703.04977.pdf)).
+The notebook example [regression_MCDropout_Lux.ipynb](https://github.com/dmetivie/ConcreteDropout.jl/blob/main/example/Lux/regression_MCDropout_Lux.ipynb) or  [`regression_MCDropout_Flux.ipynb`](https://github.com/dmetivie/ConcreteDropout.jl/blob/main/example/Flux/regression_MCDropout_Flux.ipynb) showcases the usage of Concrete Dropout layers in the context of Bayesian Neural Networks (see [this paper](https://arxiv.org/pdf/1703.04977.pdf)).

 **Warning**: I tried to use Package extension to have a version for Flux or Lux depending on which you load.
 Unfortunately, it was not as easy as I thought e.g. [this PR](https://github.com/JuliaLang/Pkg.jl/pull/3552/files#diff-1af5f877eb4497fc1f22daf47044d0958aa02ab39cc6da8ef052624870d75d28) and a lot of related question on Discourse.
 I am not sure what I was aiming for is currently possible easily.